JackPikatea/pikatea-documentation/docs/guide/software-audio-mixing.md

 (Note: Like all good Windows utilities, the website looks like something from 1995...)

 Copy the "NirCmd.exe" executable in the zip file you downloaded to your C:/Windows directory.
-You'll need admin permisions
+You'll need admin permissions

 #### Setup AutoHotKey
 Install autohotkey and create a script.
 [View the guide for getting started with AHK](#installing-and-using-autohotkey).
 Give it a meaningful title.
 Let's configure the macropad before editing the script.